 achieve their mission.

 Journey of Hope is a local Plano organization that provides free counseling to children and their families after a loved one passes away.
-We host the annual Family Fun Festival & 5k Walk as well as provide meals for their monthly counseling sessions.
+We provide meals for their monthly counseling sessions and have hosted their annual Family Fun Festival & 5k Walk in the past.

 Six times a year on Sunday mornings we host Carter Blood Care as members are encouraged to donate blood.
 Every donation helps up to 3 lives in our area; and we've been hosting the blood drive for years.
 We have been recognized year over year as their most consistent faith-based donation center in the area.